daniel-grimm/reference-material/languages/React.md

 The app router supports many of the same features as file based routing but uses the `app` directory.

 ## Layouts
+Layouts are a great way to create a reusable format for your website.
+And you can have multiple formats to fit different screen sizes.

 ## Modules